storefront-bvba/LexxpavlovSettingsBundle/README.md

+##CHANGED BY STOREFRONT
+- Settings are auto-created on first use in Twig templates
+- Hidden the "Category" feature.
+Not really useful.
+- Fixed Symfony 4.2 support

 LexxpavlovSettingsBundle
 ========================
 This bundle helps you to manage your settings in Symfony2/3 project.

 Settings has one of types: Boolean, Integer, Float, String, Text, Html.
 You may get one concrete setting or fetch group